verlaine-muhungu/100-Days-of-Cisco-PyATS-/Days /The 100 Days.md

+> [!NOTE]
+> This challenge continues and it's the very first ever organized,it will get better,your feedback is appreciated.

 **How to follow the days?**

 Each day is a new opportunity to learn.
 Share what you’ve discovered by posting on LinkedIn or writing a short blog.